 The Plastic and Reconstructive Surgery Residency program at Wake Forest School of Medicine accepts two applicants per year into a six-year integrated program.
 It is an ACGME-accredited program.

-The first 24 months include a diverse collection of rotations centered on understanding general surgery and the surgical sub-specialties, while the final years are dedicated to clinical training in plastic and reconstructive surgery.
+The first 24 months include a diverse collection of rotations centered on understanding general surgery and the surgical sub-specialties, while the final four years are dedicated to clinical training in plastic and reconstructive surgery.

 Why Train at Wake Forest?